blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 The script does three things:

-1. **Queries IRRd** for each peer's authorized prefixes using bgpq4 with the as-set names
+1. **Queries IRRd** by running bgpq4 inside the utility container via `docker exec`, using the as-set names to look up each peer's authorized prefixes
 2. **Generates prefix-lists and route-maps** — the prefix-lists define which prefixes are allowed, and the route-maps attach those lists to each BGP neighbor's inbound session
 3. **Applies the configuration** to AS300's running FRR instance via `docker exec ... vtysh` and performs a soft BGP reset so the new filters take effect immediately